airladon/FigureOne/docs/api/tutorials/morph/morph.md

 The `points` property defines the different vertex configurations.
 The first array of points, representing the first vertex configuration is `[0, 0, 0.5, 0, 0.5, 0.5]` which defines three points `[0, 0]`, `[0.5, 0]`,  and `[0.5, 0.5]`.

 The `morph` primitive comes with a built-in morph animation step, which can animate between configurations.
-This animation step is only available to {@link morph} primitives.
+This animation step is only available to {@link FigureElementPrimitiveMorph} primitives.

 Let's now recreate the line to wave example above using morph.